turingaicloud/quickstart/README.md

     - OpenRoadMap
   ~~~

-  - User dataset: if you want to use your own dataset, you may *skip* this part and follow the [instruction](docs/user_dataset.md) to upload and use your dataset.
+  - User dataset: if you want to use your own dataset, you may **skip** this part and follow the [instructions](docs/user_dataset.md) to upload and use your dataset.

 ## TACC VARIABLES